zergov/venomq/README.md

 software works.

 ## starting the broker
+You will need [elixir](https://elixir-lang.org/install.html) installed on your machine.

-Just start an iex session with the mix project:
+Then, just start an iex session with the mix project:
 ```
 λ iex -S mix